lxlt8/linuxcnc_scurve_compact/cmake/libcia402/README.md

 ## Tests

-Tested on a Sponsored single Delta ASDA B3 servo drive.
+Tested on a sponsored single Delta-ASDA-B3 servo drive.

 ## Language